agilucia/agilucia/README.md

 <h1> Hi 👋, I'm Agnes Pilar </h1>

-I'm a web development bootcamp student at UpLeveled based in Vienna, Austria.
+I'm a web development bootcamp graduate at UpLeveled based in Vienna, Austria.

 - 🌱 I’m currently developing with JavaScript, TypeScript, React and Next.js
 - 🔭 I’m eager to learn new technologies and improve my skill set